lauren-esser/Better-Stock-Market-Prediction/README.md

 2. *NLP Model*

 In order to set up for the NLP model specific steps had to take place before building the model.
-First I calculated the change in stocks between each day and set this as a target column titled 'daily_change'.
-I then I identified if this change was positive or negative.
+First, I calculated the change in stocks between each day and set this as a target column titled 'daily_change'.
+Next, identified if this change was positive or negative.
 If positive it would show as a 1 in a new column called 'movement', if negative it would show as a 0.

 *Code for daily differences:*
 ```